 Tip #5.
 Know Where You Sit In The Priority List.

-ts important to know where you sit in the priority list.
-Each State and Territory has a slightly different order but in essence it goes something like this:
+ts important to know where you sit on the priority list.
+Each State and Territory has a slightly different order but in essence, it goes something like this:

 - If you are an Australian Citizen or Permanent Resident and went to Medical School in that State or Territory you are top of the list.